The latest on COVID-19 coronavirus in Peru

 Exports from mining from Peru to China are a huge part of the Peruvian economy.
 These and many other industries will be affected.
 This article takes a deeper look at the economic effect coronavirus may have on Peru and Latin America.

-How does this compare to other causes of death?
+How does COVID-19 compare to other causes of death?

-There are 281 million cases of malaria each year of which 405,000 die
+- There are 281 million cases of malaria each year in the world of which 405,000 die

 Figures from the United Nations World Mortality Report published in 2017 ( figures for 2015).
 Sourced from this article.